 The first big thing I noticed was size.
 Europe seemed to have adopted the motto less is more.
 The local grocery store was about a quarter the size of your typical Canadian Superstore or Sobey’s.
-A large Dutch soda beverage is about the size of a medium in the America’s.
-Portion sizes for meals were designed with the eat to live, not live to eat mentality in mind.
+A large Dutch soda beverage is about the size of a medium one in America.
+Portion sizes for meals were designed with the “eat to live”, not “live to eat” mentality in mind.
 The second thing I noticed, was that the foods were not pumped full of preservatives.
 Milk that only stays good for a week, eggs and cheese that are not kept in the refrigerator.
 It was mind-boggling!

 On top to the huge stroopwafels, Joey couldn’t resist getting a bag of “snippers” for later.
 “Snippers” basically means you get a bag filled with all the stroopwafels pieces that didn’t make it into someone’s hungry belly, be it because they broke, leaked, didn’t get pressed properly… I’d be lying if I told you we didn’t eat the “snippers” for lunch.
-Running on pure sugar and syrupy goodness we arrived home for supper and Joey’s aunt proudly pulled out stroopwafel ice cream she had gotten for dessert that night.
-By the end of the day Joey and I were practically diabetics and it took a few days for our bodies to shake off the sugar high.
+Running on pure sugar and syrupy goodness we arrived home for supper and Joey’s aunt proudly pulled out the stroopwafel ice cream she had gotten for dessert that night.
+By the end of the day, Joey and I were practically diabetics and it took a few days for our bodies to shake off the sugar high.
 If you’re going to try stroopwafels enjoy them in moderation, don’t do what I did, they really are a sticky delicious treat.

 Available at snack bars all over the Netherlands, Kroket and Bitterbal were invented by the Dutch as a way to get rid of beef, chicken and fish leftovers.
-Stewed into a thickened ragout, rolled in breadcrumbs and deep fried, Kroketten and Bitterballen are typically served as a delicious appetizer with a green sprig of parsley.
-A popular post bar snack for many Dutch party goers, the mouth watering smell of deep fried Kroketten and Bitterballen is enough to stir anyone’s appetite.
+Stewed into a thickened ragout, rolled in breadcrumbs and deep-fried, Kroketten and Bitterballen are typically served as a delicious appetizer with a green sprig of parsley and mustard.
+Much like the Kroketten and Bitterballen, Kaassoufflé is another deep-fried wonder of cheese rolled in breadcrumbs.

-This drop by restaurant really gives fast food a whole new meaning.
-Joey and I had lunch here on one of our day’s in downtown Amsterdam.
+This drop-by restaurant really gives fast food a whole new meaning.
+Joey and I had lunch here on one of our days in downtown Amsterdam.
 The front end of this store is a wall full of little glass doors.
 The back end of this store is open into a kitchen, where cooks prepare the food and slide it behind these glass doors.
 To get your food, like a vending machine you place the indicated amount into a coin drop and the door releases giving you access to the snack within.
 Digital clocks can be seen beside every door counting down from 2 minutes.
 Once the clock runs out the food is discarded and replaced with a new fresh snack.
 It’s an exceedingly clever way to ensure food stays fresh for customers.

 Dutch pancakes aren’t your typical North American pancake.
 For those of you who have never tried them, they are similar to what we call a crepe.
 Pannenkoeken come in savory or sweet choices, and unlike in North America, they are usually eaten for supper.
 Unfortunately having so much to do and such little time to do it, we ended up having our pancakes non traditionally, for lunch at a restaurant in downtown Amsterdam: The Pancake Bakery.
 While not the the best pannenkoeken in all of the Netherlands, after hours of walking they certainly tasted delicious.

 For anyone with the desire to sample a different style of food, but at the same time not wanting to be overly daring, the Netherlands is the perfect destination to let your taste buds run wild.
-While the Dutch cuisine may not include fried scorpion or boiled snake eggs, the food is one-of-a-kind and absolutely delicious.
+While the Dutch cuisine may not include fried scorpion or boiled snake eggs, the food in this country is one-of-a-kind and absolutely delicious.